 OUR STRATEGIC VALUES OUR STRATEGIC AMBITION OUR KEY PERFOR- MANCE INDICATORS OUR SDG IMPACT Customer & Citizen Value Reinvent, secure and grow our anchorage services in Belgium to citizens, businesses and public institutions and develop into a leading international e-commerce and logistics service provider.
 Provide proximity services through our dense presence of local team members and retail points close to our customers.
 Allow citizens to communicate and exchange easily by mail.
 Deliver the shipments of e-commerce consumers' predictably, on time.
 Supply e-commerce actors with reliable, scalable capacity and seamless integration.
 Offer business customers affordable and dynamic services, to reach their market.
-Customer Satisfaction score 84.5% By being a socially responsible employer that values the skills and competences of our employees, bpost provides training and development opportunities to our employees, job seekers, and external partners. bpostgroup is committed to ensuring sustainable employment based on continual upskilling opportunities in response to everchanging job requirements and society at large.
-By investing in the reduction of the environmental impact of all our operations, buildings and facilities and investing in renewable electricity, we contribute to accelerating the transition to an affordable, reliable and sustainable energy system.
-By being an inclusive organization, offering life-learning experiences enabling employability for our people, we help promote long-term, inclusive and sustainable economic growth, as well as full, productive and decent employment for all.
-Environmental Value Be a reference in environmental sustainability in all markets we operate in. bpostgroup is committed to achieving net zero by 2040 with ambitions to: Decarbonize the e-commerce supply chain Re-use and re-cycle packaging as part of a circular economy Emission-free last mile delivery 15.3% CO 2 footprint 425,765 tCO 2 e By being an important contributor to social cohesion in society and the preferred partner for public services providing an affordable and reliable postal service to all Belgian citizens across rural and urban areas, we are helping to build a resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
-By being fully active in providing zero emission last-mile delivery in Belgian city centers and Social Value Be a reference in social sustainability in all markets we operate in.
-Create an environment promoting Health & Safety of our people Be a career lifter for our employees Champion Diversity, Equity & Inclusion across the group Employee engagement score 39.5% Employee training and development hours per FTE 38.5 by working closely with suppliers, customers and communities, we help make cities and human settlements inclusive, safe, resilient and sustainable.
-12 BOOGLET MARK CONTROLL STATE OF THE PROPERTY OF THE P Economic Value Develop into a leading international e-commerce and logistics service provider. • Enable customers to perform business around the world • Generate predictable and stable dividends and profit growth for shareholders Operating Income: 4,397.5mEUR EBIT adjusted 278.5mEUR By being a reference earth & people friendly company through our commitment to the Paris Climate Agreement & to the Belgian Alliance for Climate Action, via our Science Based CO 2 reduction Target, we contribute to taking urgent action to combat climate change and its impacts.
+Customer Satisfaction score 84.5% Image: Second Environmental Value Be a reference in environmental sustainability in all markets we operate in. bpostgroup is committed to achieving net zero by 2040 with ambitions to: Decarbonize the e-commerce supply chain Re-use and re-cycle packaging as part of a circular economy Emission-free last mile delivery 15.3% CO 2 footprint 425,765 tCO 2 e By being an important contributor to social cohesion in society and the preferred partner for public services providing an affordable and reliable postal service to all Belgian citizens across rural and urban areas, we are helping to build a resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
+Social Value Be a reference in social sustainability in all markets we operate in.
+Create an environment promoting Health & Safety of our people Be a career lifter for our employees Champion Diversity, Equity & Inclusion across the group Employee engagement score 39.5% Employee training and development hours per FTE 38.5 By being the omni-commerce partner sustainably diversifying, innovating and growing in e-commerce logistics services while respecting our environment, we help ensure sustainable Economic Value Develop into a leading international e-commerce and logistics service provider.
+Enable customers to perform business around the world Generate predictable and stable dividends and profit growth for shareholders Operating Income: 4,397.5mEUR EBIT adjusted 278.5mEUR 13 Matt The approximate the set of the set